pingcap/docs-cn/v2.1/reference/tools/mydumper.md

 ### Is the source code for these changes available?

-Source code for PingCAP's mydumper is [available on GitHub](https://github.com/pingcap/mydumper).
+Source code for PingCAP's Mydumper is [available on GitHub](https://github.com/pingcap/mydumper).

-### Do you plan to make these changes available to upstream mydumper?
+### Do you plan to make these changes available to upstream Mydumper?

-Yes, we intend to make our changes available to upstream mydumper.
+Yes, we intend to make our changes available to upstream Mydumper.
 See [PR #155](https://github.com/maxbube/mydumper/pull/155).